Swimming Calories Burned Calculator

 How We Calculate Calories Burned During Swimming

-For swimming with a MET value of 7, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do swimming for 30 minutes (0.5 hours), you would burn approximately 254 calories.
+For swimming, freestyle slow with a MET value of 5.8, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do swimming for 30 minutes (0.5 hours), you would burn approximately 221 calories.

 Keep in mind that actual calorie expenditure can vary by 15-20% based on factors like fitness level, exercise intensity, environmental conditions, and individual metabolic differences.
-The MET value of 7 for swimming represents an average across typical conditions and effort levels.
+The selected MET value of 5.8 for swimming, freestyle slow represents an average across typical conditions and effort levels.
 Your actual burn may be higher or lower depending on how vigorously you perform the activity.

 Swimming vs. Other Activities